MyPetLobster/character-chat/README.md

 - If the user strays from the character's world or asks questions the character wouldn't understand, the character may react accordingly, creating a dynamic and engaging experience.

 Character Chat aims to bring joy and creativity to interactions with beloved fictional characters.
 Enjoy your conversations, and may your favorite characters come to life through this AI-powered experience!

+If you are interested in a more detailed look at the process of creating the application, see the <a href="">Character Chat Process</a>.
+I keep detailed notes on the process while working on projects.
+I like having the notes to look back on and reference.

 For questions or support, please contact Cory Suzuki at admin@bookcasedatabase.com